-The Company's goal remains two to four customer demand-driven compounds for development by year end using its TPP selection criteria to determine the compounds to pursue.
+The Company previously identified a goal of two to four customer demand-driven compounds for development by year end using its TPP selection criteria to determine the compounds to pursue.
+In light of current constraints on capital resources, the Company has strategically focused this effort, and currently expects to reach agreements for the development of two or three such compounds by year end.

-Throughout the quarter the Company continued to work on scaling and standardizing production in its pilot BioFactory system and building out its AIML capabilities.
+Throughout the quarter, the Company continued to focus its operational spending toward work on scaling and standardizing production in its pilot BioFactory system.